South Carolina

 Out of State Providers

 Office location(s) and the rendering of any service(s) must be located in South Carolina or within the SCMSA.
-Consulting site providers for telehealth psychiatry encounters are not subject to the SCMSA location requirement but must be enrolled in South Carolina Medicaid and have a South Carolina medical license.
+Consulting site providers for telehealth psychiatry encounters are not subject to the SCMSA location requirement but must be enrolled in South Carolina Medicaid program.

 Overview

 South Carolina Medicaid reimburses for live video under certain circumstances.
-Store-and-forward does not appear to be reimbursed as it does not meet certain established conditions for coverage.
+Asynchronous telehealth is only reimbursable when used for interprofessional consultations.
 However, CPT Code G2010 (remote images submitted by a patient) is listed as reimbursed for established patients.
-Interprofessional consultation services are also covered.
-Audio-only coverage for particular providers and codes implemented during the public health emergency has been extended through December 31, 2024.
+When audio/visual telehealth is not available, SCDHHS will reimburse certain providers for audio-only evaluation and management (E/M) services with established patients.
 South Carolina Medicaid reimburses for telemonitoring in certain instances and recently added continuous glucose monitoring coverage as well.

 Remote Patient Monitoring